lina98st/lina98st/README.md

 ### Guess the Number · [Repo](https://github.com/lina98st/guess-the-number)

-A simple Python number guessing game where the player tries to guess a randomly generated number with hints after each attempt.
+A simple Python number guessing game where players try to guess a randomly generated number with hints after each attempt.
 Built to practice Python fundamentals, including conditionals, loops, and user input.